back

 I wasn't lying, but I think I wasn't doing a good job recognizing my own feelings.
 There was something just beneath the surface I had difficulty understanding: If gender is meaningless, why do I want to be a girl?

 Gender seems like the go-to case study for identity.
 The 'grounded' aspect (chromosomes) is sex, the identity aspect is gender.
 In making this distinction, we completely separate gender from the realm of directly observable reality, isolating the identity aspect.
 This forces us to have some theory of what identity is, exactly.
-Which, of course, I struggled with.
-But we're getting closer.

 My major revelation here would be sparked by a very good CJ the X video.
 It more-or-less spells out what I had been looking for, I think.